VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 I believe story counting predictions works only if the majority of stories are created in advance.
 A prediction can't be more accurate than the plan.
 Vague plan - vague predicted release date.

+### Story Points vs Story Counting

+The team’s velocity is equally linear for both approaches.
+If you believe in story points-based burndown predictions, you can believe in story counting as well.

+{% include image.html src="story-counting-vs-story-points" alt="story counting vs story points" %}

 ### Summary

+Story Counting isn't a silver bullet.
+You need to invest you time and create stories in advance.

 ### Links